ODA-js/oda-js-documentation/development-issues/working-with-graphiql.md

 In this section we will describe using of GraphQL.

+As far as it is demo server the system user password is `123456`

 You can access API viewer here: [http://78.46.70.183:3033](http://78.46.70.183:3033)

 It looks like this: